Carinsurance.com Insights

 Younger drivers and teenagers typically pay more for insurance than older, more experienced drivers.
 This is because teenagers are more likely to get into car accidents.
 In fact, teenagers are four times more likely to crash than drivers who are 20 or older, according to the Insurance Institute for Highway Safety.

-Car insurance companies know teen drivers are less experienced and riskier to insure.
-South Dakota drivers aged 30 to 60 have the lowest average auto insurance rates at $2,190 annually.
+Insurers know that teenage drivers are less experienced and pose a higher risk, resulting in higher insurance premiums.
+South Dakota drivers between the ages of 30 to 60 typically enjoy the lowest average auto insurance rates, at about $2,190 annually.

 Car insurance for drivers aged 16-19 costs $4,138 more annually than South Dakota drivers aged 30-60.